Native of the High Steppes

 Draw an imaginary line across the map.
 Which states or provinces share

-now.
+the same latitude?
 You are in the mountains.
 It can get to 40 degrees below zero there.

 Most of the water is frozen.